Moon2340/doc-jira/01. Introduction/README.md

 4. Removing barriers between stakeholders and Scrum Teams

 What are the main event of scrum?
 Ans: These are the main event of the scrum:

-The Sprint
+# The Sprint

-Sprint Planning
+# Sprint Planning

-The Daily Scrum
+# The Daily Scrum

-Sprint Review
+# Sprint Review

-Sprint Retrospective
+# Sprint Retrospective

+What are the key skills a Scrum Master should have?

+# Facilitates Scrum team agreement and activities: standups, backlog meetings, sprint planning, team review, retrospectives

+# Knows Scrum values, principles and practices

+# Adapts Scrum framework for team needs

+# Coordinates with other teams and stakeholders

+# Understands the technical product and processes

+# Resolves issues and removes impediments

+# Communicates and listens well

+# Collaborates with groups and organizes team tasks

+# Coaches colleagues to success

+# Adapts to change